 Day 9: Depart Fort William

-Revel in your success, then climb Ben Nevis, the highest mountain in Scotland if you still have energy to spare, or head to your next adventure!
+Revel in your success, then climb Ben Nevis, the highest mountain in Scotland if you still have the energy to spare or head to your next adventure!

 Final Thoughts About Hiking the West Highland Way

 Disclosure: Thanks to Wilderness Scotland for making my self-guided tour possible.
 As always, all opinions are my own.
-This post has some affiliate links in which I make a commission if you purchase something, at no extra cost to you.
+It also contains affiliate links in which I make a commission at no extra cost to you.